sigp/lighthouse/book/src/api-vc-auth-header.md

 - Name: `Authorization`
 - Value: `Bearer <api-token>`

-Where `<api-token>` is a string of 33 characters that can be obtained from the validator client host.
+Where `<api-token>` is a string that can be obtained from the validator client host.
 Here is an example of the `Authorization` header:

 ```text